 HS Customs – From Small Town to the Spotlight

-It’s 1995 and Cam Miller has been working for his dad at their family convenience store and lube center for almost ten years.
-Having a passion for 4 wheelers, the drags and all things fast, Cam began building motors and doing paint for friends.
-In 1997 his side job became his full-time career when he rented a 1,500 square foot space and did a lot of custom work on motorcycles, off-road machines and snowmobiles.
-A friend’s backyard lean-to served as a make-shift spray booth.
+The story starts during the mid- 1990s, when Cam Miller had been working for his dad at their family convenience store and lube center for almost ten years.
+Having a passion for four-wheelers, the drags, and all things fast, Cam began building engines and doing paint for friends.
+In 1997 his side job became a full-time gig when he rented a 1,500 sq. ft. space and began doing custom work on motorcycles, off-road machines, and snowmobiles.
+A friend’s backyard lean-to served as a makeshift spray booth.
 Made of two Amada press brake shipping crates attached to a shed, it was resourceful and effective.

-Cam’s first real build was in 2002.
-It was a 1963 Buick Riveria and it was then that Cam realized “I wanted to move to the custom car world and become a respected and reputable builder.”
-His crew grew from just himself to five employees and in 2014 a 1958 Ford Thunderbird, owned by Alex Short became the build that would garner some real attention.
-Having never been to a show outside of his hometown, Cam and crew loaded the trailer and headed to Loveland for their first-ever Goodguys Rod and Custom Association event at the Ranch in Loveland, Colorado.
-The T-bird received a Custom Rod of the Year finalist nod and it was time to get back to the shop and keep pushing the envelope on new builds.
+Cam’s first significant build was in 2002.
+It was a ’63 Buick Riviera and it was then that Cam realized he wanted something more.
+“I wanted to move to the custom car world and become a respected and reputable builder,” he said.

+A breakthrough came in 2014 with a ’58 Ford Thunderbird built for Alex Short.
+Having never been to a show outside of his hometown, Cam and crew loaded the trailer and headed to the Goodguys Colorado Nationals at The Ranch in Loveland.
+The T-Bird received a Vintage Air Custom Rod of the Year finalist nod – a major accolade and the incentive the team needed to get back to the shop and push the envelope even more.

-Cam and crew’s decision was a good one as they were immediately accepted to the top 21 of the competition.
-“I was good with that” Miller said.
-“I mean, I was standing on a stage with the Ringbrothers, the guys from Roadster Shop, Jesse Greening and others.
+Cam’s decision was a good one as the car was immediately accepted to the top 21 of the competition.
+“I was good with that” Cam says.
+“I mean, I was standing on a stage with the Ringbrothers, the guys from Roadster Shop, Jesse Greening, and others.
 We have these guys’ posters on the shop wall!”

-As the competition moved forward, the Camaro made top 10, then Cam found himself on a stage as one of the top 3.
-And when the name HS Customs of Logan, Utah was announced as the Battle of the Builders winner, complete with television cameras on and flashes going off, time just stopped.
-“I was completely overcome with emotion and was just trying in my head to make sure that I thanked everyone involved, especially my client Alex and my incredible team who made it all happen.”
-Under Pressure’s win at SEMA was a breath of fresh air for the industry.
-It proved the “Little guy” from a small town can indeed take the well-deserved spotlight.
-It was an incredible night.
+As the competition moved forward, the Camaro made top 10, then Cam found himself on a stage as one of the top three.
+And when the name HS Customs of Logan, Utah, was announced as the Battle of the Builders winner, complete with television cameras on and flashes going off, time just stopped.
+“I was completely overcome with emotion and was just trying in my head to make sure that I thanked everyone involved, especially my client Alex and my incredible team who made it all happen,” Cam says.
+Under Pressure’s win at SEMA proved the “little guy” from a small town can still take the well-deserved spotlight.

-“The hot rodding industry can be crazy and incredibly challenging just trying to keep the lights on sometimes, but I get to work with artists – not just co-workers, who’s passion rivals mine.
+“The hot rodding industry can be crazy and incredibly challenging just trying to keep the lights on sometimes,” Cam says.
+“But I get to work with artists – not just co-workers – whose passion rivals mine.
 That makes it very easy to go to work every day.”